mobichord/midserver/README.md

 # CI/CD

-Use github action for ci/cd.
+github action is used for ci/cd.